rept0id/collatz-conjecture-vs-compression/README.md

 Generating billions of random values is a very slow process when you are in need of data.

 **This is where the purpose of this Git repository comes in.
 It aims to demonstrate that using pseudo-random values produced from a Collatz Conjecture [1] sequence is a method that requires significantly less computational power and time, as these values are easier to calculate.
-Just to make it better, the end result is even better against compression algorithms.**
+The end result is just as challenging for compression algorithms.**

 To understand how easy it is to generate a Collatz Conjecture sequence, one can refer to the Collatz Conjecture description, which is a simple mathematical sequence defined as follows: